 - The dental insurance element pays for the least expensive alternative in states supporting specific oral care benefits when the problems start in your teeth or gums

 Free dental implants for low-income patients via clinical trials, makeovers, non-profits, and grant programs are often more feasible unless you can sneak through two possible loopholes.

-As the first loophole, Medicaid is likely to pay for all dental implant treatment steps when it acts as health insurance (the problem started elsewhere in your body or resulted from a non-biting accident).
+As the first loophole, Medicaid will likely pay for all dental implant treatment steps when it acts as health insurance (the problem started elsewhere in your body or resulted from a non-biting accident).
 The rules apply uniformly across the country for medically necessary oral care: treatment of illness, injury, disease, disability, or developmental condition.